MicrosoftDocs/customer-insights/ci-docs/merge-entities.md

 1. Specify how to combine or merge the fields from one of three options:
     - **Importance**: Identifies the winner value based on importance rank specified for the participating fields.
 It's the default merge option.
 Select **Move up/down** to set the importance ranking.

+      > [!NOTE]
+      > Customer Insights uses the first non-null value.
+For example, given entities A, B, and C ranked in that order, if A.Name and B.Name are null, then the value from C.Name is used.

       :::image type="content" source="media/importance-merge-option.png" alt-text="Importance option in the merge fields dialog.":::